casper-network/ceps/text/0022-gas-spot-market.md

 #### WASM-less transfer dedicated gas limit

 The limit on spot gas reservations of WASM-less deploys, naturally stated as a multiple of desired number of such deploys multiplied by their (fixed) gas reservation.

-#### Refund proportion

-Refund proportion for unused gas.
-Conceptually, this is equivalent to a discount on the unused reserved gas.
-The refund applies to total gas used, regardless of its use for payment or session code.

 ### Deploy channels